chenglinbi/PersonalWebsite/README.md

     - supports automatic photouploads

 LOW PRIORITY
 - Poweredby section: Nodejs, expressJs, MongoDB, etc..
+- Move the development diary to a standalone page on the website to remove clutter
+- favicon

+HIGH PRIORITY
+- RESTful API to allow quicker page loading
+- MongoDB blog system

 This will also serve as a development diary used to record development progresses